solidjs/solid/.changeset/thin-rice-cheer.md

 "solid-js": patch
 ---

-Support prop/attr directives in spreads, apply prop aliases only to speficic elements
+Support prop/attr directives in spreads, apply prop aliases only to specific elements